Kenludiaz/OfCourse/README.md

 # OfCourse

-This is a crud application utilizing Express, EJS and MongoDB.
+This is a CRUD application utilizing Express, EJS and MongoDB.